Reverse Engineering Software | What is Reverse Engineering? | Autodesk

 First, the engineer acquires the geometry and other data for the product or its disassembled parts for reverse engineering, usually by 3D scans.
 3D scanning generates point clouds, which reverse engineering software like Autodesk ReCap Pro can convert into mesh models for the engineer to modify and refine.
 ReCap Pro can also capture object data using photogrammetry, a technology that converts a series of photographs into 3D models.
 Reverse engineers may also gather additional product and part data through further tests and measurements.

-During the second step, post-processing, engineers may need to manually edit or correct the software-generated mesh models before moving on to the third step, modelling.
-Again, reverse engineering software such as Autodesk Fusion can convert the mesh models into parametric models (US site) representing the parts’ solid surfaces.
-The engineers can easily improve the models and use Fusion’s tools for stress analysis (US site), topology optimisation (US site) and other simulation (US site) features.
+During the second step, post-processing, engineers may need to manually edit or correct the software-generated mesh models before moving on to the third step, modeling.
+Again, reverse engineering software such as Autodesk Fusion can convert the mesh models into parametric models representing the parts’ solid surfaces.
+The engineers can easily improve the models and use Fusion’s tools for stress analysis, topology optimization, and other simulation features.

 For the final step, engineers review the models against the initial scans and begin iterating on the design and creating simulated or physical prototypes to test that the new part satisfies design goals for improving upon the original.